-On the 14th October 2015, Typhoon Koppu (locally known as Lando) entered the Philippine Area of Responsibility.
+On the 14th of October 2015, Typhoon Koppu (locally known as Lando) entered the Philippine Area of Responsibility.
 An estimate of 22.15 million people may be affected by Typhoon Koppu in the 19 provinces, where storm signals were raised.

 A total of seven regions in Central and Northern Luzon, 27 provinces, 19 cities, 192 municipalities and 1,525 barangays are affected.
 The Department of Social Welfare and Development and the local government units from 4 regions have been mobilised to provide lifesaving support to the affected people.